nicoloLinder/Experience-Level-API/README.md

 ```

 ###### Calculate the experience delta between the current experience and an arbitrary level value

+Calculate the experience delta between the current experience and an arbitrary level value, this can be done by passing a character's experience level conversion formula or by passing an experience level conversion formula
 ``` C#
 ExperienceAPI.CalculateExperienceDelta(characterID, level);
 ExperienceAPI.CalculateExperienceDelta(character, level);